msiddharthbansal/farmerproject/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-*Note: Please replace the placeholder `[Specify License Here]` with the actual license details.*